-This study sums up and discusses the international academic literature on gambling advertising and related issues.
-Subjects that are covered include:
+This study summed up and discussed the international academic literature on gambling advertising and related issues.
+Subjects that were covered include:

-– The possible impact of gambling advertising on the extent of pathological and problem gambling.
+– The possible impact of gambling advertising on the extent of problem gambling.

-– Has gambling advertising an effect on the extent of gambling in general or does it primarily affect the market shares of competing gambling products?
+– Has gambling advertising an effect on the extent and intensity of gambling in general or does it primarily affect the market shares of competing gambling companies?

-– The ethical issues with respect to gambling advertising.
+– Ethical issues with respect to gambling advertising.

 – Messages and values in gambling advertising.